ranizilpelwar/TicTacToeRuby/README.md

 The file is located in the UnitTests folder.
 There is one set of tests for the Core logic in
 folder: TicTacToeRuby.Core.UnitTests

+NOTES ON GEMS:
+Tuples:
+- A Ruby Gem called Tuples is used in this project.
+Install it in the Terminal using the following command: gem install tuples
+- The file using this gem is: TicTacToeRuby.Core/Validators/game_play_validator.rb Terminal command: gem list
+- Will show you all the gems you have installed.
+Terminal command: gem env
+- Will show you all the environment information including paths to your rubies and gems.